evidentlyai/evidently/docs/book/README.md

 Evidently helps evaluate and test data and ML model quality throughout the model lifecycle.

-Evidently has three main components: **Reports**, **Tests**, and **Monitors** (in development).
+Evidently has three components: **Reports**, **Tests**, and **Monitors** (in development).
 These interfaces cover alternative usage scenarios: from ad hoc visual model debugging to automated pipeline testing and real-time monitoring.

-To use the tool, you need to provide the data, choose what to evaluate, and the output format.
+You need to provide the data, choose what to evaluate, and the output format.
 Evidently has a simple, declarative API and a library of metrics, tests, and visualizations to choose from.

 You can integrate Evidently into various ML stacks as a monitoring or evaluation component.